dwalleck/jresult/README.md

 This repository contains three executables:

-junitxml2jresult
+junitxml2xunitjson
 ----------------

-This utility will take a file or piped-in stream of junit XML content and convert it to a jresult file.
+This utility will take a file or piped-in stream of junit XML content and convert it to a xunitjson file.

-validate-jresult
+validate-xunitjson
 ----------------

-This utility will take a file or piped-in stream of content and verify if the content matches the jresult schema.
+This utility will take a file or piped-in stream of content and verify if the content matches the xunitjson schema.
 This is performed using Python's jsonschema library.
-The actual schema is defined in the jresult.jresult_schema package.
+The actual schema is defined in the xunitjson.xunitjson_schema package.

-jresult2splunk
+xunitjson2splunk
 --------------

-This script will take a jresult file or stream, normalize the single result into a series of individual result objects, and insert those results into a Splunk instance.
-This normalized format contains the same information as the jresult data, but treats each test result as its own document.
-This may be the ideal format for this data, so the intermediate jresult format may end up not being necessary.
+This script will take a xunitjson file or stream, normalize the single result into a series of individual result objects, and insert those results into a Splunk instance.
+This normalized format contains the same information as the xunitjson data, but treats each test result as its own document.
+This may be the ideal format for this data, so the intermediate xunitjson format may end up not being necessary.